iotaledger/bcs-go/README.md

 #### Serialization of arrays of intergers is NOT yet optimized

 If elements of array are of integer type, and they dont have any customization specified for them (except of `"type=T"`), serialization of such array could be optimized to avoid redudant calls for each array element.
-But this not done specifically to keep code simple while it is maturing.
+But for now this not done to keep code simple while it is still maturing.

 #### Type parsing is cached